MatthewRHermes/mrh/gpu/README.md

 Key modifications to a "normal" LASSCF input file are as follows.
 - `from gpu4pyscf import patch_pyscf` : enable monkey patching for a select number of PySCF source files, such as updating the Molecule object to track a new `use_gpu` variable.
-- `import libgpu` : enable access to the gpu library interface functions
+- `from mrh.my_pyscf.gpu import libgpu` : enable access to the gpu library interface functions
 - `gpu = libgpu.libgpu_init()` : initialize the gpu library and return a handle.
 This gpu handle is to be passed to a small number of functions (and likely made smaller in the future).
 - `mol=gto.M(use_gpu=gpu, atom=...` : this is the key usage of the gpu handle by which most of the underlying code and algorithms can access the gpu library.
 - `las=LASSCF(mf, list((2,)*nfrags),list((2,)*nfrags), use_gpu=gpu)` : this is currently required, but expected to be no longer necessary soon...